-If you are fitting a spectrum with multiple peaks, MagicPlot may automatically add and approximately locate peaks before fitting.
+If you are fitting a spectrum with multiple peaks, MagicPlot may automatically add and approximately locate peaks before fitting (Pro edition only).
 See Guessing Peaks for details.
 Guessed peaks should be used only as of the initial estimate for fitting: don't forget to click the Fit button after peaks are added.